Minecraft has real-world life lessons to teach us

 Brooks: Dyslexia.
 I can tell you that growing up dyslexic prevented me from the standard method of learning in our school system, which is memorization and regurgitation.
 I simply couldn't cram the facts into my head for a week and then vomit them out on a standardized test.
 I had to understand every minute detail of what I was learning.
 And then once it stays in my brain, I'm able to connect those facts with new facts that are coming in.
 So when I first heard about Monsanto, I realized, "Wow, this is potentially OPEC.
 This is the oil embargoes of my childhood of the 1970s."
 So that's why I'm able to connect it.

-Ryssdal: I don't want to keep on playing themes to your work here, but it seems to me that there's another one that's fairly constant, and that is change, both in :Minecraft: The Island," certainly in "World War Z" and lots of other stuff that you've done and talked about.
+Ryssdal: I don't want to keep on playing themes to your work here, but it seems to me that there's another one that's fairly constant, and that is change, both in "Minecraft The Island," certainly in "World War Z" and lots of other stuff that you've done and talked about.
 I would appreciate your sense of change as we sit now in this political and economic environment in this country, when all of us are deeply, deeply stressed on many levels about probably a bunch of different things, depending on who you are.

 Brooks: Yeah, I honestly think that the last election was a referendum on change, where you had one candidate who said, "Listen, the world has changed, and a lot of you have been left behind.
 And you have to reinvent yourselves.
 And it's going to be hard.
 And it's going to take patience."
 Then the other candidate said, "Listen, I'll give you a time machine where I'm going to take you back before the change, when you felt strong and young and powerful and relevant."
 And that message sold.
 In order for us to survive this change, which used to happen every 20 years, and now it's happening, seems like every 20 minutes.
 You wake up one morning, and you need a whole new skill set.
 And that's what I was trying to get through in "Minecraft: The Island."
 I mean, literally, when I was writing "Minecraft: The Island," they changed the game.
 And I woke up one morning, I sat down at the game and suddenly all the rules were different.
 It was a new version.
 That's an amazing life lesson.
 And I put it in the book.
 Sometimes the world changes, and you've just got to change with it.